- Internship Log Sheets or financial proof with the following hours:

-* The trainee receive two free late cancels.
+* At TPC, trainees receive two free late cancels.
 Thereafter, the trainee is charged full-price for all classes or privates for that day that aren’t cancelled within 24 hours.
 Any class on Monday must be cancelled within 24 hours.
 There are two options to cancel for Monday: Call the front desk by Saturday or use Mind Body On-line to cancel within 24 hours.

 - Reading non-required books or Pilates literature.

 - Watching additional live lectures or reviewing online lectures.